Bandra Kurla Complex

-The Bandra Kurla Complex is the central business district located in Bandra East area of the city of Mumbai, the financial capital of India.
+The Bandra Kurla Complex is a commercial area located in the Bandra East area of the city of Mumbai, the financial capital of India.
 It is a prominent upscale hub and is considered to be one of the most expensive neighbourhoods in the world.
 According to MMRDA, the complex is the first of a series of "growth centres" created to "arrest further concentration" of offices and commercial activities in eastern parts of Mumbai.